 Adviser: Mark Nordeen, firstname.lastname@example.org

-Meeting Time: Wednesdays at 4:30 in Arts 133 or Rural Justice Training Center
+Meeting Time: Tuesdays at 5:30 PM in the Rural Justice Training Center

 Hey there, Ambassador!